parker84/copy-this/data/example-copy/01-louis-ck.md

 Then you can watch the show, download the show, ignore the show.
 Whatever you want.
 After that, you never, ever have to hear from me again.
 Unless you want to.

-ENTER YOUR EMAIL:

-Seriously – get the email address RIGHT.
-We need to send you backup login details.
-If you give us the wrong email address, you won't be able to recover your account if you get logged out.

-ENTER YOUR EMAIL:

-I'm going to be offering other things through this site.
-Would you like to hear about them?
-- [ ] Yes, I'd like to receive further emails about Louis C.K. things.
-- [ ] No, leave me alone forever, you fat idiot.